realworldocaml/book/en/records.md

 When declaring an OCaml type, you always have the option of parameterizing it by a polymorphic type.
 Records are no different in this regard.
-So, for example, here's a type one might to timestamp arbitrary items.
+So, for example, here's a type one might use to timestamp arbitrary items.

 ```ocaml
 # type 'a timestamped = { item: 'a; time: Time.t };;